giuniperoo/coinmarketcap-crypto-hodl-donut/docs/index.md

 ★★★ *"Decent tool.
 Would be better if Bitcoin Cash were positioned to the left of Bitcoin"* - Roger Ver

 ★★★★★ *“We only use this for Bitcoinses.
 It's not a donut it's a ring.
-It's ours, it is, and we wants all of it!"* - Peter Thiel
+It's ours, it is, and we wants it!"* - Peter Thiel

 ★★★ *“Blockchain technology has been around for centuries.
 It's just been forgotten.
 Is it possible that it was not invented by our civilization?
 Yes, it is”* - Giorgio Tsoukalos